gravitee-io/gravitee-kubernetes-operator/test/integration/README.md

 ### Gomega conventions

 Don't use boolean assertions except when you are testing against a flag.
-This results in meaningless feedbacks when the test fails and dreadful debugging sessions.
+This results in meaningless feedbacks when the test fails.

 ```golang
 // Don't use this